Risk parity: Equally-weighted risk contributions portfolios

 The above minimization problem can be efficiently solved by the cyclical coordinate descent method, open source implementations of which are available in JavaScript, Python and R.

-For ease of use, to also be noted that a REST API with capabilities to solve equal risk contributions problems, as well as constrained equal risk contributions problems, is available online.

 History

 The seeds for the risk parity approach were sown when economist and Nobel Prize winner, Harry Markowitz introduced the concept of the efficient frontier into modern portfolio theory in 1952.
 Then in 1958, Nobel laureate James Tobin concluded that the efficient frontier model could be improved by adding risk-free investments and he advocated leveraging a diversified portfolio to improve its risk/return ratio.
 The theoretical analysis of combining leverage and minimizing risk amongst multiple assets in a portfolio was also examined by Jack Treynor in 1961, William F. Sharpe in 1964, John Lintner in 1965 and Jan Mossin in 1966.
 However, the concept was not put into practice due to the difficulties of implementing leverage in the portfolio of a large institution.